Food Research Department. School of Chemistry – Universidad Autónoma de Coahuila

 Biorefinery lab

-Dr. Rosy Rodríguez-Jasso is a Full Professor in the School of Chemistry and Co-leader of the biorefinery group at the Autonomous University of Coahuila since 2014.
+Dr. Rosy Rodríguez-Jasso is a Full Professor in the School of Chemistry and Co-leader of the Biorefinery Group at the Universidad Autónoma de Coahuila since 2013.

 Education

-Ph.D., Chemical and Biological Engineering, University of Minho, Portugal, 2012
+Ph.D., Chemical and Biological Engineering, Centre of Biological Engineering – Universidade do Minho, Portugal, 2012

-M.Sc., Food Science and Technology, Autonomous University of Coahuila, Mexico, 2006
+M.Sc., Food Science and Technology (with Honours), Universidad Autónoma de Coahuila, Mexico, 2006

-B.S., Chemical Engineering, Autonomous University of Coahuila, Mexico, 2002
+B.S., Chemical Engineering, Universidad Autónoma de Coahuila, Mexico, 2002

 Honors and Awards

-Member of the Mexican National System of Researchers (SNI), Conacyt (SNI I distinction), 2020
+-Member of the Mexican National System of Researchers (SNII), SECIHTI (SNII-3 distinction), 2025

-Young Scientist Award at the Autonomous University of Coahuila, 2020
+-Young Scientist Award at the Universidad Autónoma de Coahuila, 2020

 Scholar Google: https://scholar.google.com/citations?user=u7Vsgu0AAAAJ&hl=en